eftieell/intro_programming_2/src/chapters/lists_and_dicts/dictionary.md

 ## What if the key you're trying to access isn't in the dictionary?

-If you try to access a non-existent key in a dictionary, python crashes with a `KeyError`.
+If you try to access a non-existent key in a dictionary with `dictionary_name[key]`, python crashes with a `KeyError`.
 You can address this issue in multiple ways:
 - Use the python dictionary `get()` method.
 If the key is not found, it will not crash - instead it returns `None`
 ```python